leocjj/pass-it-on/uv_quick_reference.md

     # restart your shell (i.e. close and open it again)

+    # To work with a git cloned project, do this inside the cloned folder
+    uv sync
+    uv run <file.py>

+    # To create a new project
     uv init <project_dir>
     cd <project_dir>
     uv run .\hello.py
     uv add <python_package_name_1> <python_package_name_2> ...
     uv run <file.py>
 ```